bmcorey/ASPects/README.md

 #### 1.- How to install

 **For last stable version**
-Copy/Download the *"aspects"* directory and add it to you project, import to your main SCSS the file *"_aspects.scss"*
+Copy/Download the *"aspects"* directory and add it to your project, import the file *"_aspects.scss"* to your main SCSS.
 ```scss
 	@import "$path/aspects/_aspects"